DigitalPebble/digitalpebble.github.io/index.md

 about-us-heading:   We speak the language of your sustainability and technical teams, bridging the gap to help drive the cultural change your organisation needs to achieve its financial and sustainability goals.
 about-us-description: |-
   *DigitalPebble* helps organisations measure, manage and reduce both the financial and environmental impact of their cloud and on-premise activities.
-  This includes recommending third-party tools — commercial or open-source — as well as advising on best practices, methodologies and organisational patterns.
   With proven expertise in software development and architecture, we offer recommendations that deliver immediate results, lowering both costs and carbon footprints.
 feature-1-image: "/images/open-source-leader.svg"
 feature-1-heading: Technical excellence